 - Do not reuse the lancet.
 It can get dull and cause pain.

 Now that you have read this information, you are ready to start monitoring your blood sugar levels at home.

 Talk with your doctor

 If you have questions about this information, take it to your next doctor visit.
-You may want to mark areas or make notes in the margins where you have questions.
+You may want to write down any questions you have.

 If you haven't talked with your doctor about when and how often to test your blood sugar, do so during your next visit.
-Use the blood sugar testing times form to record the times you need to check your blood sugar each day and when you are stressed or ill.
+Make sure to record the times you need to check your blood sugar each day and when you are stressed or ill.

 If you would like more information on blood sugar monitoring, the following resources are available:

 The American Diabetes Association (ADA) is a national organization for health professionals and consumers.
 Almost every state has a local office.
 ADA sets the standards for the care of people with diabetes.
 Its focus is on research for the prevention and treatment of all types of diabetes.
 ADA provides patient and professional education mainly through its publications, which include the monthly magazine Diabetes Forecast, books, brochures, cookbooks and meal planning guides, and pamphlets.
 ADA also provides information for parents about caring for a child with diabetes.

 More information about diabetes can be found in these topics: